-Strasbourg celebrated it’s 2000th birthday more than 30 years ago.
-So yes, it’s truly an historic city.
+Strasbourg celebrated its 2000th birthday more than 30 years ago.
+So yes, it’s truly a historic city.
 The Romans founded it, mindful of the useful trade routes possible along the Rhine.
 Successive civilizations have followed in the Roman’s footsteps, most especially under Napoleon, who commissioned the still-standing bridge over the Rhine to Germany.
-The city’s medieval architecture, walkable streets and plazas make it a natural for yearly Christmas markets, a tradition for hundreds of years.

 Strasbourg – Places to See